Inexpensive Office Space for Boston Startups

 When you can’t afford your own apartment, you get roommate, right?
 Well, the same solution can apply to office space.
-Anyone from financial planners and web designers to interior decorators and career coaches can successfully share office space, as long as you keep the space neutral, maintain a schedule, and communicate with each other.
+According to this Jacksonville property management company anyone from financial planners and web designers to interior decorators and career coaches can successfully share office space, as long as you keep the space neutral, maintain a schedule, and communicate with each other.
 By sharing the rent and other overhead costs, a once unobtainable office is now affordable.

 Join a Co-Working Community